🚀 The Solution for Slow Prisma

 Return Compatible Results

-Results match Prisma's exact format.
-Your types, IntelliSense, and existing code work unchanged
+Results match Prisma's expected shape.
+Types, IntelliSense, and existing query code remain unchanged

 const users = await prisma.user.findMany({